 GREGORY SPEARS is a New York-based composer whose music has been called "astonishingly beautiful" (The New York Times), "coolly entrancing" (The New Yorker), and "some of the most beautifully unsettling music to appear in recent memory" (The Boston Globe).
 In recent seasons he has been commissioned by The Lyric Opera of Chicago, Cincinnati Opera, Houston Grand Opera, Seraphic Fire, The Crossing, Volti, BMI/Concert Artists Guild, Vocal Arts DC, New York Polyphony, The New York International Piano Competition, and the JACK Quartet among others.
-He is currently working on a new evening-length opera, Castor and Patience, with U.S. Poet Laureate Tracy K. Smith, commissioned by Cincinnati Opera for their 100th Anniversary and is scheduled for premiere in 2022 (postponed from its original premiere date in 2020 due to COVID-19).
+His latest opera, "Castor and Patience", written with U.S. Poet Laureate Tracy K. Smith was commissioned by Cincinnati Opera for their 100th Anniversary and is scheduled for premiere in 2022 (postponed from its original premiere date in 2020 due to COVID-19).

-Spears' most recent evening-length opera, Fellow Travelers, written in collaboration with Greg Pierce, premiered at Cincinnati Opera in 2016 and was seen in the 2017-18 season at the Prototype Festival (NYC), The Lyric Opera of Chicago, The Minnesota Opera, Madison Opera, Boston Lyric Opera, and Arizona Opera.
+Spears' opera, "Fellow Travelers"', written in collaboration with Greg Pierce, premiered at Cincinnati Opera in 2016 and was subsequently produced at the Prototype Festival (NYC), The Lyric Opera of Chicago, The Minnesota Opera, Madison Opera, Boston Lyric Opera, and Arizona Opera.
 It will be seen this season at Des Moines Metro Opera and Columbus Opera.
 It was hailed as "one of the most accomplished new operas I have seen in recent years" (Chicago Tribune) and an opera that "seems assured of lasting appeal" (The New York Times).
-The premiere was featured in The New York Times' Best in Classical Music for 2016.
-Cincinnati Opera released a commercial CD recording in 2017.
+The premiere was featured in The New York Times' Best in Classical Music for 2016, and Cincinnati Opera released a commercial CD recording in 2017.

-His Requiem was released by New Amsterdam records in 2011.
-Spears' first opera, Paul's Case, written in collaboration with Kathryn Walat, was described as a "masterpiece" and a "gem" (New York Observer) with "ravishing music" (The New York Times).
+Spears' first opera, "Paul's Case", written in collaboration with Kathryn Walat, was described as a "masterpiece" and a "gem" (New York Observer) with "ravishing music" (The New York Times).
 It was developed by American Opera Projects and premiered by Urban Arias in 2013.
 The opera was restaged at the Prototype Festival in New York, and presented in a new production by Pittsburgh Opera in 2014.
-Paul's Case was released on National Sawdust's record label featuring the original cast in 2019.
-Spears' children's opera Jason and the Argonauts, also written with Kathryn Walat, premiered in 2016 at the Lyric Opera of Chicago and was subsequently performed for over 20,000 school children.
-An opera about space exploration, O Columbia, written with Royce Vavrek, premiered in 2015 at Houston Grand Opera.
+"Paul's Case" was released on National Sawdust's record label featuring the original cast in 2019.
+Spears' children's opera "Jason and the Argonauts", also written with Kathryn Walat, premiered in 2016 at the Lyric Opera of Chicago and was subsequently performed for over 20,000 school children.
+An opera about space exploration, "O Columbia", written with Royce Vavrek, premiered in 2015 at Houston Grand Opera.

-Recent commissions include a new vocal work, The Bitter Good, commissioned by New York Polyphony — made possible by a 2016 Chamber Music America Classical Commissioning Program grant, as well as The Tower and the Garden for a consortium of choirs including The Crossing underwritten by the Ann Stookey Fund for New Music.
-Spears also recently completed a Double Trumpet Concerto for Concert Artists Guild and the soundtrack for the British feature film Macbeth (Kit Monkman, director) featuring 18th-century instruments.
+Recent commissions include a new vocal work, "The Bitter Good", commissioned by New York Polyphony — made possible by a 2016 Chamber Music America Classical Commissioning Program grant, as well as "The Tower and the Garden" for a consortium of choirs including The Crossing underwritten by the Ann Stookey Fund for New Music.
+Spears also recently completed a "Double Trumpet Concerto" for Concert Artists Guild and the soundtrack for the British feature film "Macbeth" (Kit Monkman, director) featuring 18th-century instruments.
+His "Requiem" was released by New Amsterdam records in 2011.